kowalus23/Website-Project/README.md

 npm run build
 ```

-Technologies used in this project, are mainly React.js with Sass
+Technologies used in this project, are mainly React.js with Sass.

+When you'll open this Project, you have to click title of the game to run the game.
+First it was made on the button, but since it's checkbox i change my mind to make it by react's routes.

+In near future, i want to fix that checkbox, also have to sort out snake's movement or rebuild whole system (creating map, growing up and movement through).